AsimKhan2019/CodeLabs-UWP/Workshop/Module1-AdaptiveUI/README.md

 With adaptive UI, you can deliver a responsive design, but you also have the ability to deliver unique views to devices that have little in common with each other.
 For example, an Xbox view may be completely distinct from the desktop and mobile views for an app, because the device UI and interactions are so different.

-In this lab, we will evolve a fixed layout into an adaptive UI and view it on Desktop, Mobile, and Continuum.
+In this module, we will evolve a fixed layout into an adaptive UI and view it on Desktop, Mobile, and Continuum.
 We’ll also use some new tools to easily generate default tiles, build adaptive tiles from XML, and enhance the Maps experience.

 <a name="Objectives"></a>
 ### Objectives ###